 Figure 1.
 Synthetic view of key functional losses (-) and gains (+) during the evolution of Myzozoa.

 Blue shaded boxes: metabolic pathways lost or gained during evolution.
 Orange/green shaded boxes: metabolic pathways potentially lost when a chloroplast or a plast is retained.
-Amoe: Amoebophrya spp., Crypt: cryptosporidium spp., Pfal: Plasmodium falciparum, Piro: Piroplasma, Pmar: Perkinsus marinus, Toxo: Toxoplasma gondii, : Chloroplast with 3 membranes, : Chloroplast with 4 membranes,: Plastid with 4 membranes (not detected when crossed out), : Illustration of the five complexes of the OXPHOS pathway (white when not detected, dark when detected, grey when dependant on species).
+Amoe: Amoebophrya spp., Crypt: Cryptosporidium spp., Pfal: Plasmodium falciparum, Piro: Piroplasma, Pmar: Perkinsus marinus, Toxo: Toxoplasma gondii, : Chloroplast with 3 membranes, : Chloroplast with 4 membranes,: Plastid with 4 membranes (not detected when crossed out), : Illustration of the five complexes of the OXPHOS pathway (white when not detected, dark when detected, grey when dependant on species).

 Figure 2.
 Distribution of the numbers of orthologous and paralogous genes, gene orthology, and synteny in the A25 and A120 genomes.